pangratz/ember-couchdb-adapter/README.md

 App = Ember.Application.create();
 App.Store = DS.Store.create({
   adapter: DS.CouchDBAdapter.create({
-    db: 'db-name'
+    db: 'db-name',
+    designDoc: 'app'
   }),
   revision: 4
 });
 ```

-You have to specify the name of the database with the `db` property.
+You have to specify the name of the database with the `db` property - and if you want to use `findAll`, you'll have to set the name of the design document with the `designDoc` property.

 Get started
 -----------